mcventus/The-Gold-Miner/README.md

 ## Report Format Example
 - Taken from the Teacher's repository.
 - All REFERENCES and RESOURCES used can found in "references.json" file.

+## Opinion and feedback
+- When I do projects as anyone else I do use external resources but still I also write my own codes as much as possible.
+I do appreciate best practices so whenever I find an excellent way to accomplish some task, I keep it as it is except minor or major changes depending on situations.
+If I have to make major changes to suite my project so I do what is expected.
+In short as any Software Engineer depending on the problem at hand I write many lines of my own code, create functionalities, threads, classes, variables etc.
+- The Github Languages section is not accurate.
+For-instance there are so many javascript lines of code embedded within the html files using <script> tag.
+Github does not process these sections of javascript found within the html files.
+So actually the javascript percentage reading 35.2% should be more than expected.